cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/extended-methods-on-geometry-and-geography-instances.md

 # Extended Methods on Geometry & Geography Instances

-## 1. Overview
+## Overview

-Cinchy CQL supports a number of extended methods on Open Geospatial Consortium (OGC) methods on geometry and geography instances.Please note that all functions that have been denoted with Geography in parentheses are only applicable to OGC methods on geometry instances.
+Cinchy CQL supports several extended methods on Open Geospatial Consortium (OGC) methods on geometry and geography instances.

 {% hint style="warning" %}
-These function are not currently supported in PostgreSQL deployments of the Cinchy platform.&#x20;

-New function translations are actively being worked on by the development team; please check back at a later time.

-You can review the full list of in-progress function translations[ here](../../cql-functions-master-list.md).
+All functions that have Geometry in parenthesis are only applicable to OGC methods on geometry instances.
 {% endhint %}

+{% hint style="warning" %}
+This function isn't currently supported in PostgreSQL deployments of the Cinchy platform.
+Please check back at a later time.
+For a full list of in-progress function translations, see [the CQL functions reference page](../../cql-functions-master-list.md).
+{% endhint %}

 The extended Methods covered in this section are:

 <table data-header-hidden><thead><tr><th></th><th width="137"></th><th width="101"></th><th></th></tr></thead><tbody><tr><td></td><td></td><td></td><td></td></tr><tr><td><a href="extended-methods-on-geometry-and-geography-instances.md#isvaliddetailed-geometry">IsValidDetailed</a></td><td><a href="extended-methods-on-geometry-and-geography-instances.md#makevalid-geometry">MakeValid</a></td><td><a href="extended-methods-on-geometry-and-geography-instances.md#reduce-geometry">Reduce</a></td><td><a href="extended-methods-on-geometry-and-geography-instances.md#shortestlineto-geometry">ShortestLineTo</a></td></tr></tbody></table>

-## IsValidDetailed (Geometry)&#x20;
+## IsValidDetailed (Geometry)

-`IsValidDetailed()`returns a message that can help to identify problems with a spatial object that is not valid.&#x20;
+`IsValidDetailed()`returns a message that can help to identify problems with a spatial object that's not valid.

 Only the first error is returned, when the object is not valid.
 When the object is valid, a value of 24400 is returned.

-#### Syntax
+### Syntax

 ```
 .IsValidDetailed()
 ```

-#### Return Types
+### Return types

 CQL: Text

-#### Remarks
+### Remarks

 The following table contains possible return values: